An Evening With Peter McCormack.

 We were in the upstairs bar at 12 Hay Hill – the Private Members Business Club – for this Like Minds evening talk.
 After welcome drinks and networking, Andrew “Drew” Ellis got us seated and attentive.
 Then he introduced Peter McCormack – best known for his What Bitcoin Did podcast and site.

 Peter’s talk was, as I said, informative.
 It was also thought-provoking, funny, and, at times, moving.
-He covered a lot and, during the Q&A that followed the talk itself, answered a variety of questions that I’m sure he has answered many times before.
+During the Q&A that followed the talk itself, he covered a lot and answered a variety of questions that I’m sure he has answered many times before.
 And, given the growing interest in crypto, will again.

 To be honest, the best way to discover what Peter thinks about Bitcoin is to visit his site and sign up for his free course, listen to his podcast, or follow his Facebook group.